q1033854867/3D-Reconstruction/README.md

 config.laser_algorithm = 'basic';
 config.save_laser = false;
 ```
 The first two lines mean we do not write cloudpoints into .txt file but realtime display the 3D cloudpoints.
 The third line means we read all images into memory before processing, which may take up 3.7634GBytes of memory space.
 We do this because the MATLAB function `imread()` is a little slow.
 If your memory is not enough, please set this item to false.
-The fourth line means the mask of ROIs will dynamic adjust its size, but the adjust algorithm is naive, which will be enhanced in future.
+The fourth line means the mask of ROIs will dynamic adjust its size, but the adjust algorithm is naive, which will be enhanced in fulture.
 The fifth line means we default use basic extraction algorithm to get the centerline of linear structured laser.
 Also, there are other alternative algorithms you can choose, see details in `lib/cloudpoints_imgidx.m`.

 ## Platform
 Tested under Windows 10 and MATLAB R2018b.